The best Wacom tablet in 2025: pick the right Wacom graphics tablet for you

 No included case or stylus storage

-The Wacom Movink, which is short for 'Move Ink', is Wacom's latest mobile pen display, released in autumn 2024.
-It's very slim and light, which makes it perfect for creatives who value portability.
+Do you work on the move a lot?
+The Wacom Movink (short for 'Move Ink') is not just Wacom's newest mobile pen display, released in autumn 2024; it's also very slim and light, which makes very portable.

-With a slim 13.3-inch OLED screen, weighing only 420 grams and only 4mm thick, it fits in the hand like a sketchbook.
+With weighing only 420g and only 4mm thick, and with a 13.3-inch OLED screen, this graphics tablet fits in the hand like a sketchbook.
 The display offers vibrant colors with near-perfect color accuracy (95% Adobe RGB), and the Pro Pen 3 stylus supports 8,192 pressure levels and 60-degree tilt for a responsive and natural drawing experience.
-On the downisde, the lack of an included case or stylus holder means accessories need to be purchased separately.
+On the downsude, the lack of an included case or stylus holder means you need to buy these accessories separately.

 The best Wacom tablet for drawing directly on paper